 Witham’s mother spent her girlhood in the Netherlands, and the series follows in the tradition of Dutch still life painters, in the regards to aesthetics and the overriding biblical theme of vanitas.
 In place of the familiar Dutch skulls, the photographer sets the deceased animals within her frame, all of whom have been killed on the road.

 She includes traditional leitmotifs—including the pomegranate and lemon—but declines to divulge exactly what they’re meant to suggest.
 Perhaps as in the early paintings, the pomegranate evokes Persephone, Greek goddess of the underworld, the lemon the beauty and bitterness of our morality.
 Perhaps not.
 “I choose not to share those specific interpretations,” confides the artist.

 Over the course of making the work, the photographer has not lost sight of the fact that she’s touching and arranging bodies that once lived and breathed.
-“Working with dead creatures is an emotional experience and a visceral one,” she explains, and it’s a solemn practice that requires her to consider her own eventual finis.
+“Working with dead creatures is an emotional experience and a visceral one,” she explains.
+It’s a solemn practice.
 After she is done, each animal is buried and laid to rest by hand.